nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### AttendanceCommand

 This command serves to update the attendance status of students.
+A student's `Attendance` can be either attended or unattended.

 #### Implementation